rambasnet/Python-Fundamentals/README.md

 <h1>How to Think Like a Computer Scientist </h1>

 <h2>
-Learning Python3 using Jupyter Notebooks by Ram Basnet
+Learning Python3 using Jupyter Notebooks and pythontutor.com
 </h2>
+<h3> by Ram Basnet </h3>

 Based on Learning with Python 3 by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers and Think Python - How to Think Like a Computer Scientist 2nd edition by Jeffrey Elkner, Allen B. Downey, and Chris Meyers